-The FDA has approved certain medications for the treatment of alcohol and opiod dependence.
-For alcohol dependence, the medications include: Naltrexone, Disulfiram and Acamprosate Calcium.
-The current medications approved for the treatment of opiod dependence are: Methadone, Buprenorphine and Naltrexone.
+The FDA has approved certain medications for the treatment of substance use disorders.
+For alcohol use disorder, the medications include: Naltrexone, Disulfiram and Acamprosate Calcium.
+The current medications approved for the treatment of opioid use disorders are: Methadone, Buprenorphine and Naltrexone.
 For more information on this medications: http://dpt.samhsa.gov/medications/medsindex.aspx

 The DMHAS licenses numerous treatment programs that serve consumers that want more information or are interested in accessing MAT for their treatment.
 Licensed treatment programs are listed on this site at

 http://njsams.rutgers.edu/dastxdirectory/txdirmain.htm.
 For information regarding treatment programs and funding opportunities call the N.J.
 Addictions Hotline at 2-1-1

 For information regarding the Medication Assisted Treatment Initiative (MATI), please call (609) 292-6735.